top of page

 How to Book Tempura Restaurants in Tokyo

-Tabelog is Japan’s most trusted restaurant platform, offering reviews, menus, and reservation links when available.
+• Tabelog is Japan’s most trusted restaurant platform, offering reviews, menus, and reservation links when available.
+Go here for restaurant reviews (for context, anything above 3.4 is of great quality, while a score of 3.7 would be near perfect)

-For casual and under-¥10,000 restaurants, arriving early or slightly outside peak lunch/dinner hours is usually sufficient.
+For casual and under-¥10,000 restaurants that don’t have a reservation system, arriving early or slightly outside peak lunch/dinner hours is usually sufficient.
+This is the one time where suffering from jet-lag can actually come in handy.

 Why Tempura Should Be on Every Tokyo Food Itinerary